LearnWeb3DAO/Graph/README.md

     const startGame = async () => {
       try {
-        // Get the signer from web3Modal, which in our case is MetaMask
+        // Get the signer from web3Modal, which in our case is MetaMask const signer = await getProviderOrSigner(true);
-        // No need for the Signer here, as we are only reading state from the blockchain const signer = await getProviderOrSigner(true);
         // We connect to the Contract using a signer because we want the owner to
         // sign the transaction